Anonymous941/LauncherHijack/HELP.md

 **Widgets**
-Widget support in prohibited by default for all launchers except the Google Now launcher on Fire OS devices.
+Widget support is prohibited by default for all launchers except the Google Now launcher on Fire OS devices.
 You can attempt to enable them for a given launcher using the following adb command:
 `appwidget grantbind --package <launcher_package_name> --user current`
 You can get the package name with Launcher Hijack, in the confirmation dialog when selecting a launcher.
 The part containted within the brackets is the package name.
 Unfortunatly I have had reports of mixed success with this command but it's worth trying if you want widgets for launchers other than the Google Now launcher.